 With so many different cedars to choose from there’s no such thing as a typical example.
 The range of sizes, forms and habits is truly immense.
 Here are some popular examples to give you an idea of what’s available.

-Native to mountainous regions around the Mediterranean, this is a large species that in the wild can reach 130 feet tall.
+Native to mountainous regions around the Mediterranean, the Lebanon Cedar Tree is a large species that in the wild can reach 130 feet tall.
 When it’s young it has a conical form – this is what’s shown on the Lebanese flag.
 As the tree gets older the horizontal branches tend to die near the bottom and spread out higher up, creating a broad, flat-topped crown.
 This species is quite drought-resistant, being used to dry climates.

 Atlantic White Cedar

-Technically a cypress, this tree can be found on the Atlantic coast from Maine to Georgia.
+Technically a cypress tree, the Atlantic White Cedar can be found on the Atlantic coast from Maine to Georgia.
 Wild specimens can reach a hundred feet or more, but cultivated ones are more often around 60 feet.
 It tends to take a tall, conical form with a very straight trunk This is a water-loving tree and a good choice if you have wetter ground – it can stand occasional flooding.

 Again this isn’t a true cedar; it’s more closely related to the cypresses.
-This is a very striking tree but only suitable for the largest gardens; it can grow extremely large, often well over 200 feet.
+The Japanese Cedar is a very striking tree but only suitable for the largest gardens; it can grow extremely large, often well over 200 feet.
 Its timber has a fresh smell and is very light, making it popular for ornamental boxes.

 Benefits of Cedar Trees